ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The presence of the "np" tag in this specification seemingly implies that there should be an agreed-upon standard for determining a domain's existence.

-Since the DMARC protocol is one that applies to email, one might think that the definition of resolvable in [@RFC5321] applies.
+Since the DMARC protocol is one focused on email, one might think that the definition of resolvable in [@RFC5321] applies.
 That is, names must resolve to MX Resource Records (RRs), A RRs, or AAAA RRs in order to be deemed resolvable and therefore exist in the DNS.
 This is also consistent with the process documented in [@RFC5617] (ADSP), and is a common practice among MTA operators to determine